AAA3A-AAA3A/AAA3A-cogs/viewpermissions/README.rst

 About this cog
 --------------

-A cog to display permissions for members and roles at guild level or in a specified channel!
+A cog to display permissions for roles and members, at guild level or in a specified channel!

 --------
 Commands